whitschroder/remote-sensing/_sources/intro.md

-# ANG: 6930 Archaeological and Anthropological Remote Sensing
+# ANG: 6930 Remote Sensing of Cultural Landscapes
 **University of Florida**
 **Spring 2025**